mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 at the rate of 1 point per minute.
 The maximum setting is variable between 1 and 6 points, with each point applying a negative DM to all psionic use equal to the points setting.
-The disruption unit affects an area of a 3 metre radius.
+The disruption unit affects an area of a 3 meter radius.
 The unit can be recharged from a standard power source, taking 1 minute per point to recharge.

 Disruption Unit Cost: Cr.
 20,000.

 WEAPONS
 Psionic Energy Sword
-Available at TL 14+ and a favoured weapon of some mystical orders.
+Available at TL 14+ and a favored weapon of some mystical orders.
 The haft of this weapon is a tube of about 30cm in length and equipped with either heat sinks or heat dispersing fins at the base of the haft.
-It is psionically calibrated to psionic users and, when activated, generates an energy blade of about a metre in length.
+It is psionically calibrated to psionic users and, when activated, generates an energy blade of about a meter in length.
 The psion unconsciously limits the blade length, preventing it from operating as a conventional, ranged, energy weapon: its costs the psion 1 Psi point per hour to maintain the blade’s integrity.